4 Skincare Tips for Anyone to Kickstart A Basic Routine

 If you're new to beauty, these skincare tips can help you put together a simple routine.

-The term “skincare routine” can mean different things to different people.
+The term “” can mean different things to different people.
 For some, it can simply mean washing one’s face with water and a bit of soap and then calling yourself done.
 For others, it’s putting on a sheet mask once a week—or maybe twice if you’re feeling extra indulgent.
 And then of course, for the true skin-savvy, it can easily mean a full-blown ritual consisting of multiple steps and endless products.

 If you’re new to skincare, though, don’t fret.
 Each person’s skin has different needs so there’s no need to feel pressured to do exactly what others are doing.
 That said, it’s normal to feel a bit intimidated especially when faced with all the options and trends in the beauty scene today.

 Lucky for you, we’ve listed down some practical skincare tips to help ease you into the world of skincare and help you start your own routine.
 It all begins with knowing the basic beauty rules.
 Heed our skincare tips:

 There’s no one-size-fits-all routine.